-- (i) "Cash and cash equivalents" and "Trade and other receivables" are classified as loans and receivables and are measured at amortized cost using the effective interest rate method.
-Interest income is recorded in net income through finance income (expense), as applicable; - (ii) A portion of "Investments" are classified as FVPL and any period change in fair value is recorded in net income through other income (expense).
+- (i) "Cash and cash equivalents" and "Trade and other receivables" are classified as loans and receivables and are measured at amortized cost using the effective interest rate method, with the exception of contingent consideration which is classified as a financial asset at fair value through profit and loss (note 4(s)).
+Interest income is recorded in net income through finance income (expense), as applicable; - (ii) A portion of "Investments" are classified as FVPL and any period change in fair value is recorded in net income within other income (expense).
 The remaining amount is classified as available-for-sale and any period change in fair value is recorded in other comprehensive income.
-When the investment's value becomes impaired, the loss is recognized in net income through other income (expense) in the period of impairment; - (iii) "Restricted cash and investments" is classified as held-to-maturity investments; and - (iv) "Accounts payable and accrued liabilities" and "Debt obligations" are classified as other financial liabilities and are measured at amortized cost using the effective interest rate method.
+When the investment's value becomes impaired, the loss is recognized in net income within other income (expense) in the period of impairment; - (iii) "Restricted cash and investments" is classified as held-to-maturity investments; and - (iv) "Accounts payable and accrued liabilities" and "Debt obligations" are classified as other financial liabilities and are measured at amortized cost using the effective interest rate method.
 Interest expense is recorded in net income through finance income (expense), as applicable.